-Paulist Deacon Michael Hennessy is native of Manchester, NH, the son of Justin and Karen Hennessy.
+Paulist Fr.
+Michael Hennessy is native of Manchester, NH, the son of Justin and Karen Hennessy.

 He is a 2004 graduate of St. Anselm College where he studied history.
 He taught that same subject for eight years at Central High School in Manchester.